kintohub/kintohub-docs/docs/features/deploying/high-availability.md

 title: High Availability
 ---

-This toggle gives the ability to enable high availability on a service.
-When `High Availability` toggle is turned on, your instances will spread across multiple servers and availability zones, thus helping you with better performance and reliable service.
+This toggle is designed to allow a service to be set as highly available.
+When **High Availability** toggle is switched **On**, the instances in the project will be distributed across multiple servers and availability zones.
+Thus, allowing the service to have improved performance and more reliability.

-This toggle can be easily configured and can be configured per environment.
-You may want to have high availability disabled for test environments, but staging and production may want this to be enabled.
+This toggle is easily configurable and can be specified on an environment basis.
+It is recommended to enable this option in production environments and leave them disabled on staging or testing environments.

-To enable High Availability, follow the steps mentioned below:
+To enable **High Availability**, follow the steps mentioned below:
-1. Open an existing or new **Deployment**.
+1. Open a **Project**.
 2. Scroll down to the **KintoBlocks** section.

-3. Now enable **High Availability** toggle.

-4. Currently, to save the changes made, we need to either re-build the blocks or make changes to the environment variables.
+3. Click on the **Configure KintoBlocks** button.
+4. Enable the toggle displayed for **High Availability**.
+5. Click on the **Done Configuration** button.

    ![Screenshot](/docs/assets/High-Availability.png)

+> Note: After enabling the toggle for **High Availability** please make sure to redeploy the Project for applying the changes made.